AbrarAhmed111/OnTask/README.md

   workspace owner gets no bypass, and reassigning a task moves the right to the new assignee.
 Resolving puts the task back in the queue and never starts a timer.
+- A **Blocked** panel on the workspace overview lists every blocked task with its reason and who was asked.
 - A mentioned member gets an in-app notification that opens the task (once per new mention, never for a wording edit); the assignee is told when someone else resolves their blocker.